akshant10/akshant10.github.io/pages/about.md

 Data is more than numbers to me; it’s a way to understand the world, solve problems, and communicate ideas clearly.
 I enjoy combining analytics, visualization, and automation to make data meaningful and accessible for everyone.

 #### Education:
-Master’s in Information Management, University of Illinois at Urbana-Champaign, 2023 Bachelor’s in Computer Engineering, University of Mumbai, 2020
+Master’s in Information Management, University of Illinois at Urbana-Champaign, 2023 <br>
+Bachelor’s in Computer Engineering, University of Mumbai, 2020

 #### Hobbies: